olefriis/simplepvr-backend-ruby/README.md

         rake test

+(Or just "rake" with no arguments.)
 This runs the Ruby specs, features, and JavaScript unit tests.

 If you want to keep Karma running and let it execute whenever a file changes, run this:

         karma start test/karma.conf.js

+The specs currently use Selenium to drive Firefox, but you can choose to use PhantomJS instead:

+        capybara_driver=poltergeist rake test:features

+This currently doesn't work for all specs, though.
+(Again, if you can fix it, please send a pull request!)

 To create the gem, make sure that lib/simple_pvr/version.rb is up-to-date, commit everything and run: